kylepierce7/Active-Directory-Lab/VMware Workstation Player Build.md

  - Create a new Group for disabled accounts / Users / Disabled Accounts / Properties / Members / Add fsmith / Add Group or Username / Add Disabled Accounts to create a group / Deny All
 - Restart system and confirm fsmith account / "Account has been disabled.
 See your system admin"
 - Confirm jbob's password reset / System asks for a password update/ Password history doesn't allow Password1 for the rest / Password: Password3
+- jbob's login presents with "The Sign-in method you're trying to use isn't allowed.
+Contact your network administrator."
+- Login as Admin / Check Local Group Policy Editor `gpedit.msc` / Windows Settings / Security Settings / Local Policies / User Rights Assignments / Allow Log in locally / Properties / Denyed /

+Is this disabled because it's a server not a client???

  NEXT STEP:

+ 1. Check by installing Windows 10 as a client and loging into domain

- Change Password History settings and changs jbob's password back to Password1
+ 2. Change Password History settings and changs jbob's password back to Password1